 Section 501 Info Center

-Explore all aspects of Section 501 of the Rehabilitation Act, which provides regulations for inclusion of people with disabilities in the Federal Government.
+Explore all aspects of Section 501 of the Rehabilitation Act, which provides regulations for federal employment of people with disabilities and inclusion of disabled workers in the Federal Government workforce.

 - Federal Agency Promising and Emerging Practices Facilitating Self-Identification of Disability